UniTN-Mechatronics/arduino-encoder-board/readme.md

 }
 ```

-Secondly, you have to **write down the settigns** on the serial port:
+Secondly, you have to *write down the settigns* on the serial port:

-with those commands you have to **write first the number and then the command letter**.
+with those commands you have to *write first the number and then the command letter*.

-* 'n' in order to set the *number of encoders*;
+* 'n' in order to set the **number of encoders**;
-* 'a' to set the slave's *address*;
+* 'a' to set the slave's **address**;
-* 'r' to set the *resolution* of every encoders;
+* 'r' to set the **resolution** of every encoders;
 * 'A' ...
-'D' in order to set encoder's *a pins*;
+'D' in order to set encoder's **a pins**;
 * 'E' ...
-'H' in order to set encoder's *b pins*;
+'H' in order to set encoder's **b pins**;
 * 'I' ...
-'N' in order to set encoder's *x pins*.
+'N' in order to set encoder's **x pins**.

-Instead, the commands below **don't need numbers before the letter**.
+Instead, the commands below *don't need numbers before the letter*.

 * 'Z' or 'z' to consider or not the index signal;
-* 's' to *save* the settings;
+* 's' to **save** the settings;
 * 'h' to see the values.

-**To end** the configuration process you have to **turn high** the **MODE_PIN** and **reset the board**; thanks to the libray **EEPROM** the settings will be rememberd, as long as they have been saved.
+To end the configuration process you have to *turn high* the **MODE_PIN** and *reset the board*; thanks to the libray **EEPROM.h** the settings will be rememberd.

 **DEFAULT SETTINGS**

-**To reset the settings** with the default values you must **set low the RESET_PIN** , saving in to the EEPROM the values firstly setted up by the constructor method.
+*To reset the settings* with the default values you must set low the **RESET_PIN** , saving in to the EEPROM the values firstly setted up by the constructor method.
 In this way the settings setted up by the user are overlooked and overwritten by the default settings.

 **INTERRUPT AND INDEX**

-In order to have an higher precision you can switch on the **index** (`read_index = true`), and connect x channels to the Slave.
-If the engine has to do lots of rounds, this is the best option with the lower possibility of making mistakes.
+To have an higher precision you can switch on the **index** (`read_index = true`), and connect x channels to the Slave.
+If the motors have to do lots of rounds, this is the best choice with the lowest possibility of making mistakes.

-The code can afford up to 4 pins connected with the x channels and all of them need to be interrupt pins.
+The code can afford up to 4 pins connected with the x channels and all of them have to be interrupt pins.

 ```c++
 func_ptr ISRs[] = {index_ISR_0, index_ISR_1, index_ISR_2, index_ISR_3};